M.F.A. and Certificate in Drama

 The on-site interview generally consists of an introductory meeting; a tour of the facilities; introductions to faculty, students, and staff; the portfolio review; a listening evaluation; an opportunity to see a play in rehearsal or performance; opportunities to sit in on classes; and a summary discussion.
 A two-day visit is recommended, but the process can be truncated to accommodate an applicant’s schedule.

-An applicant is urged to submit his or her application as early as possible.
+An applicant is urged to submit their application as early as possible.
 No application is considered after February 15.
 The applicant provide a resumé, a statement of purpose, an official undergraduate transcript, three letters of recommendation, and a photograph (non-professional acceptable) that is used only to relate the applicant’s application to the portfolio.
 Professional associates, mentors, professors/teachers, or persons who can provide relevant character references may submit letters of recommendation.
 General references may be considered, but professional references are preferred.
-At the formal interview the applicant should be prepared to present his or her portfolio even though it was submitted digitally.
+At the formal interview the applicant should be prepared to present their portfolio even though it was submitted digitally.
 No media is returned that is left after an interview.